paperless-ngx/paperless-ngx/README.md

 - **More search.** The search backend is incredibly versatile and customizable.
 Searching is the most important feature of this project and thus, I want to implement things like:
   - Group and limit search results by correspondent, show “more from this” links in the results.
-  - Ability to search for “Similar documents” in the search results
 - **Nested tags**.
 Organize tags in a hierarchical structure.
 This will combine the benefits of folders and tags in one coherent system.
 - **An interactive consumer** that shows its progress for documents it processes on the web page.
 	- With live updates ans websockets.
 This already works on a dev branch, but requires a lot of new dependencies, which I'm not particular happy about.